hove-io/transit_model/CONTRIBUTING.md

 #### Check outputs manually

-To validate the output NeTEx obtained it is possible to use xmllint:
+To validate the NeTEx output it is possible to use xmllint:
 ```sh
 xmllint --noout --nonet --huge --schema /path/to/NeTEx/xsd/NeTEx_publication.xsd your_file.xml
 ```
+Note: this may be very (very) slow on huge files.

 #### Launch all tests